isaaclhk/Projects/QI projects/medication_cart_kaizen.md

 9. The labelling of medications in the drawers are easy to read
 10. Similar looking medications are easy to tell apart as they are adequately separated

-*As the data collected is confidential, results will not be reported here*
+*As the data collected is confidential, results will not be reported here.*

 ### Code